com-480-data-visualization/com-480-project-datart/README.md

 ## Milestone 2 (Friday 1st May, 5pm)

-You can find the report for our Milestone 2 [here](./Milestone-reports/milestone2.md). </br>
+You can find the report and initial website for our Milestone 2 [here](./Milestone-reports/milestone2.md).
-And the website skeleton in the following [link](https://jeremybensoussan.github.io/).

 **10% of the final grade**